Clerodendrum tomentosum: Description

-Up to 15 metres tall with a trunk diameter of 25 cm, though usually much smaller.
-An opened branched plant with large veiny leaves.
+Clerodendrum tomentosum grows up to 15 metres tall with a trunk diameter of 25 cm, though usually much smaller.
+It is an open branched plant with large veiny leaves.

 The trunk is mostly cylindrical or sometimes flanged at the base.
-Bark is grey or fawn, somewhat scaly or corky on larger plants.
+The bark is grey or fawn, and somewhat scaly or corky on larger plants.
 Young branchlets have lenticels, and are downy and soft.
-Angled or square in cross section, brownish grey and sometimes purple at the tips.
+The branchlets are angled or square in cross-section, brownish grey and sometimes purple at the tips.

-Leaves

-Opposite on the stem, without serrations, 4 to 14 cm long, 2 to 4.5 cm wide.
-With a short tip, leaf form gradually tapering away at the base of the leaf.
-Upper leaf surface sometimes hairy.
-Hairy under the leaf, soft and downy to touch.
-Pale green below the leaf, darker above.
-Leaf veins prominent on the underside, visible on the top surface.
-5 or 6 main lateral veins, curving near the leaf edge.
+The leaves are opposite on the stem, without serrations, 4 to 14 cm long, and 2 to 4.5 cm wide.
+With a short tip, the leaf form gradually tapers away at the base of the leaf.
+The upper leaf surface is sometimes hairy, while the undersurface is hairy, soft and downy to touch.
+The leaf is pale green below and darker above.
+Leaf veins are prominent on the underside, and visible on the top surface.
+There are 5 or 6 main lateral veins, curving near the leaf edge.

-Flowers and fruit

-White flowers form in dense heads between the months of October to January.
-In the form of cymes forming terminal corymbs.
+White flowers form in dense heads from October to January.
+They occur as cymes forming terminal corymbs.
 Four long stamens protrude from the fragrant flower.

 The fruit is a black shiny or navy blue drupe with four lobes.
-Surrounded by a fleshy red calyx.
-The red and black of the fruiting body attracts birds, such as the satin bowerbird.
-Drupe size is 5 to 8 mm, the width of the red calyx is up to 20 mm.
+It is surrounded by a fleshy red calyx.
+The red and black of the fruiting body attracts birds such as the satin bowerbird.
+Drupe size is 5 to 8 mm, and the width of the red calyx is up to 20 mm.
 Flowers are pollinated by nocturnal moths.
 The fruit is not edible for humans.

-Slow to regenerate from seed, though it can strike from cuttings.
+C. tomentosum is slow to regenerate from seed, though it can strike from cuttings.

 Uses

 The attractive flowers and fruit make this suitable to native gardens in Australia.
-A bird and butterfly attracting plant.
-A pioneer species in regeneration areas.
+It is a bird and butterfly attracting plant.
+It is also used as a pioneer species in regeneration areas.